 Hay fever or allergic rhinitis can be cured with adequate treatment, precautions, and by avoiding triggers such as staying away from allergens.

 Allergic rhinitis displays symptoms similar to a normal cold.
 Some of the common symptoms of hay fever include:

 The above symptoms and some others can appear or get worse at a specific time of the year.
 Some of those times in a year include:

-That said, dust mites, fur animals, cockroaches can cause allergic rhinitis throughout the year.
+That said, dust mites, fur animals, and cockroaches can cause allergic rhinitis throughout the year.
 But signs can worsen in case of dander during winters, more so when the houses are completely closed.
-Moreover, fungi spores can also activate this issue all-year around.
+Moreover, fungi spores can also activate this issue all year round.

 Usually, hay fever or allergic rhinitis gets cured on its own as soon as the person reduces or removes his exposure to the allergen.
 But in cases, where the condition carries on even after not being exposed to the allergen or gets worse with new symptoms, the patient must see a doctor immediately.

 Some conditions that signify a need for immediate medical attention include:

 Hay fever or allergic rhinitis is often confused with as cold since its symptoms are similar to that of the latter.
 But both are very different from each other.
 Some of the significant differences between these two conditions include: